devqik/solarboat/README.md

 - Optionally skips specified workspaces
 - Optionally saves plans to a specified directory
 - Shows what changes would be made
+- Can force plan all stateful modules with `--force` flag

 #### Apply
 The apply command implements the changes to your infrastructure.
 It: